vaibhav-stpl/investorbook/react-prompt.md

 ![screenshot](investorbook.png)

-### Deliverables
+### Requirements

-Send us a link to a hosted version of your app.
 Choose a few parts of the design for focus rather than trying to do everything.
-Write at least one mutation.
 You will be evaluated by:

 1. Code quality
 2. Closeness to the design

-When submitting your app, share with us what you did well and what you would spend more time on polishing.
+3. Write at least one mutation.

 ### Advanced Version